-The image on the left shows how hexagons can cover the plane without gaps or overlaps.
+The image above shows how a single polyomino comprised of 6 unit squares can cover the infinite plane (that is, continue infinitely in any direction) without leaving any gaps or overlaps.

-Can copies of the purple region on the right be arranged to cover the plane without gaps or overlaps?
+Can copies of the polyomino below be arranged to cover the infinite plane without leaving any gaps or overlaps?

 The most important skill in geometry is creativity, not memorization.
-That’s why this Exploration includes many beautiful geometry topics that are unlike anything you’d typically see in a school classroom!
+That’s why this course includes many beautiful geometry topics that are unlike anything you’d typically see in a school classroom!

-All of the questions in this quiz are about a research topic that you’ll investigate in depth later in this exploration:
+All of the questions in this quiz are about a research topic that you’ll investigate in depth later in this course:

 Tessellations (the Math of Tiling the Plane)